praetoriandigital/cub-docs/readme.md

 'outdated' are not guaranteed to work at all.

 ## Changes

+* 0.27.x Dec 18, 2019
+  - Added the option to display the individual characters of the entered password.
+  - Added the list of password rules to the forms where a new password is required.

 * 0.26.x Sep 21, 2019
   - Added support for create organization members without email.